mateoneira/mateoneira.github.io/_posts/2025-03-02-spatial-interaction-models.md

 excerpt: An in-depth exploration of spatial interaction models, covering their theoretical foundations, mathematical formulation, and practical applications in urban planning.
 This article includes interactive visualizations to build intuition about how these models predict human mobility patterns in cities.
 ---

-**Title: The Art and Science of Estimating Mobility Flows**
+<h2><b>The Art and Science of Estimating Mobility Flows</b></h2>
-**Subtitle: The Theory, Math, and Practical Insights for Spatial Interaction Models**

 Predicting how people move, whether that be in their daily activities, or wider dynamics like migration patterns over longer timespans has been a central part of understanding cities since there inception.
 At an individual level movement patterns can be chaotic and unpredictible, however, collectively certain order emerges.
 For example, the repeated pulse of a city, with people commuting to work roughly at the same time, and commuting back home, almost like a heart beat.
 Understanding what shapes this order, and the ability to predict is central for answering important questions that help shape the cities of today.
 This like: how many people will use a new rail line? is central to infrastructure planning.
 Where should Buses and trains be allocated during peak hours? for public transport planning.
 How do job centres influence residential patterns? for urban economics.
-Where might diseas spread due to human movement? which was central to creating public policy during the pandemic.
+Where might diseas spread due to human movement? which was central to creating public policy during the pandemic. $$x=1$$

-### Interactive Exploration: Spatial Interaction Model
+<h3><b>Interactive Exploration: Spatial Interaction Model</b></h3>

 Let's explore how spatial interaction models work with this interactive visualization.
 You can:
 1. Click on blue cells (population centers) to increase their population
 2. Click on green cells (job centers) to increase their job count
-3. Adjust the distance decay parameter (γ) to see how it affects mobility flows
+3. Adjust the distance decay parameter ($$\gamma$$) to see how it affects mobility flows

-The intensity of the orange cells represents the predicted flow between origins and destinations based on the gravity model formula: $ T_{ij} = k \cdot O_i^\alpha \cdot D_j^\beta \cdot e^{-\gamma d_{ij}} $
+The intensity of the orange cells represents the predicted flow between origins and destinations based on the gravity model formula: $$T_{ij} = k \cdot O_i^\alpha \cdot D_j^\beta \cdot e^{-\gamma d_{ij}}$$

 <div id="spatial-interaction-viz" class="spatial-interaction-container">
   <!-- The visualization will be loaded here by the JavaScript -->